Alfakynz/hot-reload-resource-packs/README.md

 ## ✨ Features

-- Reloads resource packs when changes to the resourcepacks folder are made.
-(Original mod)
+- Reloads resource packs when changes to the resourcepacks folder are made (from the original [mod](https://modrinth.com/project/8xOCApGi)).
-- Prevents reloadResources() twice
+- Prevents reloadResources() twice on Linux and macOS
 - Ported to Forge and NeoForge

 ## 🔄 Versions